Vaccination and Homeopathy

 The UK health department says that five doses of the vaccine will provide good long-term protection, while other experts say more are required.
 But there are numerous reports of tetanus occurring in, and occasionally killing, fully vaccinated adults and children.
 Some of them are known to have had high antibody levels against tetanus toxin – which are supposed to provide protection.

-The tetanus vaccine only acts against the poison produced by the tetanus bacterium and does not affect the bacterium itself, so, like diphtheria vaccine, it will never eradicate the disease.
+The tetanus vaccine only acts against the poison produced by the tetanus bacterium and does not affect the bacterium itself.
+Those who believe in germ theory say that this means that the tetanus vaccine, like diphtheria vaccine, will never eradicate the disease.
 The vaccine often causes pain, redness and swelling at the injection site.
 Overvaccination affects the liver and kidneys.
-Severe reactions include nerve inflammation, arthritis, and temporary coma, causing permanent disability in some cases and a few fatalities.
+Severe reactions include nerve inflammation, arthritis and temporary coma, causing permanent disability in some cases and a few fatalities.
 Long-term adverse effects are unknown.

 Whooping cough (pertussis)